bf2fc6cc711aee1a0c2a/kas-fleetshard/TESTING.md

 * suite by default gets generated operator/sync deployments from `target/kubernetes` folders
 * if you want to use different deployment files run test suite with env var `YAML_BUNDLE_PATH=/custom/path`

+### System Tests with Image Pull Secrets
+Testing with image pull secrets can done using the following steps.
+Note, only tests using both the operator and sync components support pull secrets.
+The optional properties for overriding the operand images are only necessary for those images for which you wish to tests image pull secrets.
+1. Build the operator image as you typically would for system tests, additionally setting the following system properties.
+These properties will be used to push the test images as well as configure the `kubernetes.yml` deployment files accordingly.
+  * `quarkus.container-image.registry`: registry where the images will be pushed.
+This registry should support authentication
+  * `quarkus.container-image.username`: username for the given registry (used to push the image only)
+  * `quarkus.container-image.password`: password for the given registry (used to push the image only)
+  * `quarkus.container-image.group`: the image group name
+  * `quarkus.kubernetes.image-pull-secrets`: list of image pull secret names to be used.
+The secrets themselves are provided in step 2
+  * (optional) `quarkus.kubernetes.env.vars."IMAGE_ADMIN_API"`: reference string of the admin server image to deploy
+  * (optional) `quarkus.kubernetes.env.vars."IMAGE_CANARY"`: reference string of the canary image to deploy
+  * (optional) `quarkus.kubernetes.env.vars."IMAGE_KAFKA"`: reference string of the Kafka image to deploy (via Strimzi)
+  * (optional) `quarkus.kubernetes.env.vars."IMAGE_ZOOKEEPER"`: reference string of the ZooKeeper image to deploy (via Strimzi)
+2. Provide an `image-pull-secrets.yaml` (or any YAML) file at a location specified by environment variable `FLEET_SHARD_PULL_SECRET_PATH` containing the [pull secrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) you wish to use.

 #### Running full suite
 ```bash
 mvn verify -P systemtest -pl systemtest -am